The importance of mouthguards in sports

 It is possible for teeth to quite easily break, even in non-contact sports such as gymnastics or even running.
 Most people would be surprised to discover that one-third of all dental injuries are sports related.
+The importance of mouthguards in sports cannot be neglected.
 Here is why wearing a mouth guard can protect your teeth from potential damage and expensive procedures.

 What is a mouth guard?

 A mouth guard is a laminate or soft plastic covering utilised during sports to prevent oral injuries to the teeth, cheeks, tongue, mouth and jaw.
 Using a mouth guard can prevent more than 200 000 annual oral injuries.
 A mouth guard is a fairly inexpensive device that has the potential to save you thousands of dollars in dental bills.

 What injuries are you at risk of without a mouth guard?